-Applications of linked list in computer science –
+Applications of linked list in computer science:

 - Implementation of stacks and queues

-- Maintaining directory of names
+- Maintaining a directory of names

 - Performing arithmetic operations on long integers

-- representing sparse matrices
+- Representing sparse matrices

-Applications of linked list in real world-
+Applications of linked list in the real world:

 Applications of Circular Linked Lists:

-- Circular lists are useful in applications to repeatedly go around the list.
-For example, when multiple applications are running on a PC, it is common for the operating system to put the running applications on a list and then to cycle through them, giving each of them a slice of time to execute, and then making them wait while the CPU is given to another application.
+- Circular lists are useful in applications to go around the list repeatedly.
+For example, when multiple applications are running on a PC, it is common for the operating system to put the running applications on a list and then cycle through them, giving each of them a slice of time to execute, and then making them wait while the CPU is given to another application.
 It is convenient for the operating system to use a circular list so that when it reaches the end of the list it can cycle around to the front of the list.

 Design a data structure that supports following operations efficiently.